CloudNative-OracleAPAC/CloudNative-VBCS/PART_2.md

 ![alt text](resources/images/ui/48.png "Logo Title Text 1")

 #### 5. Adjust Table
-> No we have a full view of the table, we most probably want to change the name or the sequence of the table columns.
+> Now we have a full view of the table, we most probably want to change the name or the sequence of the table columns.
 The following steps will guide you how this can be done.

 ![alt text](resources/images/ui/49.png "Logo Title Text 1")